ilovekharkiv/devops_intern_ilovekharkiv/README.md

 REPO_SSH_URL="git@github.com:ilovekharkiv/devops_intern_ilovekharkiv.git"
 BACKUP_DIR=backup
 REPO_NAME="git@github.com:ilovekharkiv"
-MAX_BACKUPS=3 # You need to choose the amount of backups you would like to generate.
+MAX_BACKUPS=$MAX_BACKUPS # Default value = 3.
+You need to choose the amount of backups you would like to generate.
 Please keep in mind that MAX_BACKUPS has to be >0, otherwise backup won't be created
-RUN_AMOUNT=5  # This is the amount of runs, which script will do before it stops DB_USER=
+RUN_AMOUNT=$RUN_AMOUNT  # Default value = 3.
+This is the amount of runs, which script will do before it stops.
+DB_USER=
 DB_PASSWORD=
 DB_ENDPOINT=